Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

-In addition, in this relational language, having $F_s^0$ be a finite fragment of a differential field will allow us to lean heavily on the theory \DCF0 for guidance in constructing $F^0_{s+1}$.
-This theory is complete and decidable, and so, given the finite fragment $F_s^0$ containing (say) $y_0,\ldots,y_r$, we can write out the entire relational atomic diagram $\psi(y_0,\ldots,y_r)$ of these elements.
-When considering how to build $F_{s+1}^0$, we can then ask whether a sentence such as
+Having $F_s$ be a finite fragment of a differential field will allow us to lean heavily on the theory \DCF0 for guidance in constructing $F_{s+1}$.
+This theory is complete and decidable, and so, given the finite fragment $F_s$ containing (say) $y_0,\ldots,y_r$, we can write out the entire relational atomic diagram $\psi(y_0,\ldots,y_r)$ of these elements.
+When considering how to build $F_{s+1}$, we can then ask whether \DCF0 contains the sentence

-lies in \DCF0.
-(Here $q$ is some differential polynomial over $\Q$ for which we might wish to declare $\yvec$ to be a zero.)
-If this is inconsistent, then the decision procedure for \DCF0 will tell us so, and we will not set $q(\yvec)=0$ in $F_{s+1}^0$.
-If it is consistent (and hence belongs to the complete theory \DCF0), then some tuple of elements of $K$ must realize $[\psi(\Xvec)~\&~q(\Xvec)=0]$, and so it is safe for us to set $q(\yvec)=0$ in $F_{s+1}^0$.
+(Here $g$ is some polynomial over $\Q$ for which we might wish to declare $\yvec$ to be a zero.)
+If this is inconsistent, then the decision procedure for \DCF0 will tell us so, and we will not set $g(\yvec)=0$ in $F_{s+1}$.
+If it is consistent, it belongs to the complete theory \DCF0, so some tuple of elements of $K$ must realize $[\psi(\Xvec)~\&~g(\Xvec)=0]$, and it is safe to set $g(\yvec)=0$ in $F_{s+1}$, as $K$ must contain preimages of these elements which are consistent with the minimal differential polynomials $p_0,p_{h^{-1}(0)},p_1,\ldots$, up to the first $p_n$ for which our approximations have not yet converged.
+(Notice that all formulas here are finitary. $\DCF0$ cannot decide the consistency of computable infinitary formulas, so cannot be used to decide, for instance, whether a pair of differential polynomials is a constrained pair.)
+Of course, we must also verify that doing so will not change the minimal differential polynomial of any higher-priority element.
+Part of the purpose of Lemma \ref{lemma:minpoly} is to show how to do this verification effectively.